ghost-him/ZeroLaunch-rs/readme-en.md

 1. Give a free star ⭐
 2. Share this project with other interested friends
 3. Offer suggestions for improvement (ZeroLaunch-rs is positioned as a pure application launcher, so we will focus on launcher functions and won't add too many unrelated features, please understand 🥺🙏)

+> This project currently **focuses on optimizing core search and launch features only**.
+Other features are not prioritized at this stage.
+If you have feature requests or discover bugs, please feel free to submit an Issue.
+I'll review feedback regularly and optimize or fix issues accordingly.
+Thank you for your understanding and support!

 [![Star History Chart](https://api.star-history.com/svg?repos=ghost-him/zerolaunch-rs&type=Date)](https://www.star-history.com/#ghost-him/zerolaunch-rs&Date)